In clash with Bernie Sanders, Starbucks' Howard Schultz insists he's no union buster

 As the Senate hearing began, a long queue of managers and corporate employees crowded inside, wearing matching t-shirts — as did dozens of Starbucks Workers United members.

 The Health, Education, Labor, and Pensions committee — chaired by Sanders, an independent from Vermont — streamed the proceeding online.
-After Schultz's testimony, lawmakers will also hear from a current and a former Starbucks baristas.
+After Schultz's testimony, lawmakers also heard from two Starbucks baristas, one current and one former.

-Employees at nearly 300 coffee shops have now voted to join Starbucks Workers United, about 3% of the chain's U.S. locations.
-The company has shuttered some unionized stores and fired some workers involved in organizing, citing misconduct.
+Employees at nearly 300 coffee shops have now voted to join Starbucks Workers United, about 3% of the chain's company-owned locations in the U.S. Starbucks has shuttered some unionized stores and fired some workers involved in organizing, citing misconduct.

-Federal administrative law judges have found Starbucks violated labor laws in at least eight cases, which the company is appealing.
-Some ruled to reinstate fired workers and issue them back-pay.
+Federal labor officials have issued scores of complaints against the coffee giant.
+Administrative law judges have found Starbucks violated labor laws in at least eight of those cases so far, which the company is appealing.
+Some rulings have ordered Starbucks to reinstate fired workers and issue them back-pay.
 One said Starbucks engaged in "egregious and widespread misconduct demonstrating a general disregard for the employees."

+During the hearing, Schultz pointedly noted that one of the workers Starbucks was ordered to reinstate had in fact violated company policy by reopening a store after hours "for activities that were not consistent with safety and procedures at Starbucks."

+"It is akin to someone who has been ticketed for speeding a hundred times saying 'I've never violated the law, because every single time — every single time — the cop got it wrong,' " Sen. Chris Murphy, D-Conn., told Schultz.
+"That would not be a believable contention."

-Starbucks and the union have also failed to negotiate any collective-bargaining contract for any of the unionized stores.
+Starbucks and the union have also failed to reach any collective-bargaining contract for any of the unionized stores, and negotiations are stalled.
 Both sides accuse each other of undermining the process.

 On Wednesday, noting that the first group of Starbucks workers to win union elections have been waiting more than 460 days to negotiate a first contract, Sanders pressed Schultz to promise that Starbucks would exchange proposals with the union within 14 days of the hearing.

 Schultz declined to make any such promise.
-He did say the company would continue to bargain in good faith in face-to-face sessions, but not in sessions streamed on Zoom as the union has demanded.
+He did say the company would continue to bargain in good faith in face-to-face sessions, but not in sessions streamed on Zoom as demanded by the union, citing safety and privacy concerns.

 Schultz touted Starbucks as a worker-focused and generous employer, with pay averaging $17.50 an hour — more than the minimum wage in every state — and benefits, including college tuition and company stock.